kamilburda/gimp-export-layers/dev/sections/Installation.md

 macOS
 -----

+1. Make sure you have Python 2.7 installed.
+2. Locate the folder containing GIMP plug-ins - open GIMP and go to `Edit → Preferences → Folders → Plug-Ins`.
-Copy the following files and folders:
+3. Extract the following files and folders to one of the folders identified in step 2:

        export_layers.py
        export_layers

-to the folder containing plug-ins depending on your version of GIMP, usually one of the following:

-* GIMP 2.8: `/Users/[your username]/Library/Application Support/GIMP/2.8/plug-ins`
-* GIMP 2.10: `/Users/[your username]/Library/Application Support/GIMP/2.10/plug-ins`

-If you can't locate the folder, open GIMP, go to "Edit → Preferences → Folders → Plug-Ins" and use one of the listed folders.

 Upgrading to 3.3 <a name="Upgrading-from-Earlier-Versions"></a>